Skip to Content

 Should you tip or not tip?
 How much do you tip?
 Tipping in Mexico is similar to that in the USA and much different at the same time.

-Understanding when and where to tip in Mexico can sometimes be difficult, especially if it’s your first time in Mexico.
-We are Americans, so we are no strangers to tipping, but we learned a thing or two about tipping in Mexico after living in Playa del Carmen.
+Understanding when and where to tip in Mexico can sometimes be difficult, especially if it’s your first time there.
+We Americans are no strangers to tipping, but we learned a thing or two about tipping in Mexico after living in Playa del Carmen.

 We’ve put together this guide to tipping in Mexico to help you know who to tip and how much to tip.